-All of the Consolidated Entity's projects are being developed by SMSF Property Australia Pty Ltd and all civil works contracts are with Integrated Civil Pty Ltd, a related entity to SMSF Property Australia Pty Ltd. Should these entities be unable to complete the projects under the existing contracts, this may result in a significant negative economic impact on the projects and their recoverability.
-Refer to Note 22 and Note 23 for further details.
+All of the projects within the individual SPV's are being developed by VentureCrowd Property Australia Pty Ltd. Should VentureCrowd Property Australia Pty Ltd be unable to complete the projects under the existing contracts, this may result in a significant negative economic impact on the projects and their recoverability.
+Refer to Note 23 for further details relating to VentureCrowd Property Australia Pty Ltd, a related party.